LostAsleep/RadioStreamDeck/README.md

 * [Using a Stream Deck for productivity - a software developers solution][jrsd] by [James Ridgway][jruk]

 ## Basic Concepts
-*Taken from James Ridgway's article.*
+*Taken from James Ridgway's article.
+This is for his devdeck implementation, but I think it's also true for the python-elgato-streamdeck library.*

 * Each physical button is a **key**
 * A **control** is used to perform an action when a given key is pressed.
 A **control** represents the most basic element that can be displayed in a Stream Deck.